Once a year, Black History Month is celebrated to give tribute to African Americans who made notable contributions to different fields.

 David Levering Lewis

 David Levering Lewis, an American historian and professor of History at New York University, won two Pulitzers—a first for any ethnicity—for his biography of W.E.B.
-DuBois, the famous sociologist and civil rights activist.
-He also authored eight books and the editor of two.
-His focus was comparative history and 20th century United States civil rights and social history.
+DuBois, the famous sociologist, and civil rights activist.
+He also authored eight books and was the editor of two.
+His focus was comparative history and 20th-century United States civil rights and social history.

 - He won the Francis Parkman Prize and Bancroft Prize in 1994.